-Under CRS 42-4-1305, it is a violation for a person in the passenger area of a motor vehicle on a public road to knowingly consume alcohol or have open alcohol beverages containers in their possession.
-Consumption of alcohol while in the vehicle is illegal even if the person is not driving or impaired.
-In Colorado, an open container violation will result in a fine.
+Driving with an open container is when people in the passenger area of a motor vehicle on a public road knowingly consume alcohol or marijuana or have open containers of alcohol or marijuana in their possession.
+Consumption of alcohol or marijuana while in the vehicle is illegal even if the person is not driving or impaired.

-An “open alcoholic beverage container” is defined as, “a bottle, can, or receptacle that contains any amount of alcoholic beverage and:
+CRS 42-4-1305 defines “open alcoholic beverage container” as “a bottle, can, or receptacle that contains any amount of alcoholic beverage and:

 - That is open or has a broken seal; or

 - The contents of which are partially removed.”1

 An alcoholic beverage includes beer, cider, malt liquor, sake, wine, distilled spirits, or similar fermented beverages containing 0.05% alcohol or more by volume.2 Even if the booze was consumed in a legal location, such as a restaurant or at home, the uncorked or unsealed bottle or cannot be transported in the passenger area of the vehicle.
 An open alcohol container should be stored in an inaccessible area, such as the trunk of a car.